cs4241-21a/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
-- (5 points) Goy 100% (not 98%, not 99%, but 100%) in all four lighthouse tests required for this assignment.
+- (5 points) Goy 100% (not 98%, not 99%, but 100%) in all four lighthouse tests required for this assignment. (pictures take on local host before deployment of app)
 ![image](https://user-images.githubusercontent.com/73619173/134874534-203c7900-7ec9-4470-80f0-72d269a6f0c7.png)
 ![image](https://user-images.githubusercontent.com/73619173/134874648-3ff04bb6-1884-45d7-8b30-d03adf1a02f9.png)
 - (5 points) I used [Heroku](https://www.heroku.com).
 What was better about using Heroku as compared to Glitch was ...
 What (if anything) was worse?